Administrative Science Quarterly

 Administrative Science Quarterly is a peer-reviewed academic journal covering the field of organizational studies.
 The journal was established in 1956 and is published by SAGE Publications for the Samuel Curtis Johnson Graduate School of Management at Cornell University.
-For 2007, it was ranked as the #16 academic journal in business by Financial Times.
+In 2007, it was ranked as the #16 academic journal in business by Financial Times.

 Scope

 Administrative Science Quarterly publishes theoretical and empirical papers based on dissertations as well as the work of more established scholars.
 The interdisciplinary journal also contains work in organizational theory, and informative book reviews.

 Abstracting and indexing

 Administrative Science Quarterly is abstracted and indexed in, among other databases: SCOPUS, and the Social Sciences Citation Index.
-According to the Journal Citation Reports, its 2019 impact factor is 8.304, ranking it 7 out of 226 journals in the category ‘Management’, and 7 out of 152 journals in the category ‘Business’.
+According to the Journal Citation Reports, its 2022 impact factor is 10.4, ranking it 19th out of 227 journals in the category 'Management', and 19th out of 154 journals in the category 'Business'.